xcp-ng/xcp-ng-org/docs/guides.md

 ARRAY /dev/md127  metadata=1.0 UUID=09871a29:26fa7ce1:0c9b040a:60f5cabf
 ```

-Each system and array will have different UUID identifiers so the numbers we have here are specific to this exmple.
+Each system and array will have different UUID identifiers so the numbers we have here are specific to this example.
 The UUID identifiers here will not work for another system.
-For each system, we'll need a way to get them to include in the mdadm.conf file.
-The best way is using the mdadm command itself while the arrays are running like this:
+For each system, we'll need a way to get them to include in the `mdadm.conf` file.
+The best way is using the `mdadm` command itself while the arrays are running like this:

 ```
 [13:06 XCP-ng ~]# mdadm --examine --scan